gaearon/overreacted.io/src/pages/sussex-coastal-marathon/index.md

 ## My experience

-The marathon was rather a hard one, definitely harder than I expected.
+The marathon was rather a hard one, definitely harder than I had expected.
 It had almost 1700m (5600ft) of elevation gain.
 There was quite a few muddy sections of the trail as it was raining the night before the race.
 During the run it was quite windy with a bit of rain.

 I was definitely underprepared.
 My training was mostly based on running in Hyde Park which offers a few flat "trail" routes.
-Looking back, I should have include at least some hilly runs in my routine to prepare my legs better.
+Looking back, I should have included at least some hilly runs in my routine to prepare my legs better.

-Upon starting the marathon I was confident that I will be able to run all the way to the finish line.
+Upon starting the marathon I was confident that I would be able to run all the way to the finish line.
 I did a few long runs as a part of my training and I felt prepared.
 To my disappointment, a lot of hilly sections and muddy trail took their toll and made me walk a lot after hitting 30km mark.
 The result?
 Time `5hr 17min` is definitely not what I was hoping for but it’s a good motivation to carry on with the training to improve myself in the future.
 I’m already looking forward to new cool challenges I can sign up for.
 If you have a suggestion, lmk on Twitter!

 ## Photos from the event